Skip to main content

 • dspEndpoint is the URL of the Control Plane where a Data Consumer can negotiate for access to this Submodel.
 For many connector-implementations, this will end on /api/v1/dsp.
 As this property will be used in the discovery sequence to construct a catalog-request, this variable is equivalent to the <base> in this example in the DSP-spec.

-• When calling the /catalog API of that Control Plane, she should filter for dcat:Dataset entries that are identified by the id mentioned in the subprotocolBody.
+• When calling the /catalog API of that Control Plane, a Consumer should filter for dcat:Dataset entries that are identified by the id mentioned in the subprotocolBody.
+For communication between two EDCs, the Consumer could query with the following payload:

 • After having successfully negotiated for a Data Offer associated with the id, the Data Consumer can query the Data Plane of the given EDC to access the data.
-For that, she must use the URL given in the Submodel-Descriptor's href field and append the additional URL-segment /$value.
+For that, the Provider must use the URL given in the Submodel-Descriptor's href field and append the additional URL-segment /$value.

 Registering a new Twin